 Creating Abdul Latif Jameel Health, we will focus on accelerating access to modern medical care while addressing unmet medical needs in developing markets around the world.

 life expectancy in Central African Republic vs. 82 in the Netherlands

 maternal mortality ratio of developing vs. developed regions

 With the ambition to become a leading global medi-tech distribution company, we leverage the latest advances to unlock access to affordable healthcare in the Middle East, Africa, South and South East Asia, Japan and China.

 With economic globalization, the inequality between richer and poorer countries appears to be growing, and in every corner of our planet, whole communities are denied access to the most basic human need – healthcare.

 We believe that access should be a basic human right.
 An individual's birthplace, proximity to infrastructure or lack of wealth should not deny that access, and yet for whole communities, this is the everyday reality.

-As part of the Jameel family philanthropy's successful ongoing partnership with the Massachusetts Institute of Technology (MIT), Community Jameel co-founded the Abdul Latif Jameel Clinic for Machine Learning in Health (Jameel Clinic) to drive research at the intersection of computer science and biology, commercializing new technologies to deliver them to the frontline medical practitioners.
+As part of Community Jameel’s successful ongoing partnership with the Massachusetts Institute of Technology (MIT), we co-founded the Abdul Latif Jameel Clinic for Machine Learning in Health (Jameel Clinic) to drive research at the intersection of computer science and biology, commercializing new technologies to deliver them to the frontline medical practitioners.

 Community Jameel also partnered with Imperial College London to co-found The Abdul Latif Jameel Institute for Disease and Emergency Analytics (Jameel Institute) underlining our commitment to sharing best practice among global health researchers and experts in data analytics, epidemiology, and economics to combat threats from disease around the world.